ryanjob42/polyhedral_notes/Inria AlphaZ/Installation Instructions.md

 Next to the "Select root directory" dropdown menu, click `Browse`.
 Navigate to the Alpha Language folder cloned previously, then click "Open".
 In the "Import Projects" window, in the "Options" section, select "Search for nested projects".

-Click `Select All`, then `Finish`.
+For most use cases, you will only need to import the `alpha.model` package.
+You may also want `alpha.codegen`, `alpha.commands`, and the `.test` packages for each of them.
+If you're just starting out, only import `alpha.model`.

-### Fixing the Import
+### Fixing the Imports
 At the time of writing, several unnecessary projects have compile errors.
-These projects can all be closed.
-In the "Project Explorer" window, find each of the projects in the list below, right-click it, and select `Close Project`.
+If you imported these projects, they can be closed by right-clicking them in the "Project Explorer" window and selecting "Close Project".

 Projects to Close:
 - `alpha-language/bundles/alpha.model.wizard`
 - `alpha-language/bundles/alpha.targetmapping.xtext`
 - `alpha-language/tests/alpha.targetmapping.tests`

-Additionally, at the time of writing, one of the projects is missing some folders.
+Additionally, at the time of writing, the `alpha.loader` project is missing some necessary folders.
-In the "Project Explorer" window, find the `alpha-language/bundles/alpha.loader` project.
+If you've imported it, find the `alpha-language/bundles/alpha.loader` project in the "Project Explorer" window.
 Right-click the project and select `New > Folder`.
 Name the folder `src-gen` and click `Finish`.
 Right-click the project again and select `New > Folder`.